Next Starter Logo

 Metadata

-Both page types use generateMeta from lib/config.ts to produce consistent <title> and <meta> tags.
-The function merges your values with the site-wide defaults defined in APP_CONFIG.
+Both page types use generateMeta from lib/config.ts, which merges your values with the site defaults in APP_CONFIG.

 On this page